nordeim/singapore-smb/docs/prompt-8.md

 Awesome meticulous job in analysis and planning!
 Yes, please meticulously proceed step by step according to your Phase implementation sub-plan.
 Make sure to validate each file against the checklist after creation or modification.

+---

+wesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously review @AGENT.md and your reference `VALIDATED_PROJECT_UNDERSTANDING.md` , then meticulously plan to update them to record Phase 2 amd 3 completion and the changes/additions made.
+Purpose is to keep them aligned with the current codebase status.